Misogyny in ice hockey: Middle to late 1900s

-Formal organization

-Women's hockey began to take on more formal structures in the second half of the 20th century, with the first women's ice hockey program in the United States established at Brown University in 1965 and with Modo AIK facing off against Timrå IK in the first organized women's hockey match in Sweden in 1969.

-National associations continued to ignore the need to develop the women's game model due to a lack of interest among the female population compared to the male side and as a consequence often imposed a wide variety of differing local rules, making international competition difficult to organize.
+Women's hockey began to re-form more formal structures in the second half of the 20th century.
+The first women's ice hockey program in the United States was established at Brown University in 1965.
+In 1969, Modo AIK faced off against Timrå IK in the first organized women's hockey match in Sweden.
+National associations continued to ignore the need to develop the women's game model, assuming a lack of interest among the female population compared to the male side, and as a consequence often imposed a wide variety of differing local rules, making international competition difficult to organize.
 Canada's Fran Rider, who was one of the founders of the Ontario Women's Hockey Association observed: "It is important to understand that support from the minor hockey community did not exist for females, so any progress was in spite of discouragement by male hockey.
 We had to deal with problems like bad ice, few leagues and no support systems."

 By the mid-1980s, the International Ice Hockey Federation (IIHF) was coming under substantial pressure to formally codify a consistent set of rules and structures for the women's game but failed to do so, leading to calls for the formation of a separate women's international ice hockey federation.
 However, International Olympic Committee president Juan Antonio Samaranch informed the IIHF that the IOC would not communicate with separate federations.
 Within a decade, the 1990 IIHF Women's World Championship was organized and hosted in Ottawa, Canada, and became the first IIHF-sanctioned international tournament in women's ice hockey, 70 years after the first men's World Championship was held.
 The tournament suffered a number of issues, including Fran Rider organizing the tournament without financial support from the Canadian Amateur Hockey Association and Team Canada wearing infamous pink jerseys as a marketing decision.
 The location of the tournament was chosen five months before it started, and priority for ice-time was given to the junior men's Ottawa 67s team, meaning that the sale of tickets only began a few weeks before the start of the championship.

 In 1998, women's ice hockey was added to the Winter Olympics.
 In 2001, women's hockey became an NCAA-sanctioned sport for the first time, with the launch of the NCAA Women's Ice Hockey Tournament.